gazebosim/sdf_tutorials/composition/proposal.md

-As of SDFormat 1.7, nesting a model with a `//model/include` tag has different behavior than direct nesting with `//model/model`, part of the reason being that nesting directly with `//model/model` was not implemented in the `libsdformat` until 9.3.0.
+As of SDFormat 1.7, nesting a model with a `//model/include` tag has different behavior than direct nesting with `//model/model`, part of the reason being that nesting directly with `//model/model` was not implemented in `libsdformat` until 9.3.0.
 As mentioned in the [Legacy Behavior](/tutorials?tut=composition&ver=1.5&#libsdformats-implementation-of-include-in-models) documentation, `//include` works by effectively flattening the model; when this happens, certain details may "leak" through.

-Normall, nesting of models generally implies that the elements can be referenced via a form of scope, such as `{scope}::{name}`.
+Normally, nesting of models generally implies that the elements can be referenced via a form of scope, such as `{scope}::{name}`.
 However, `::` is not a special token and thus can be used to create "false" hierarchy or potential name collisions.
 Additionally, there is